Experimental Design in Education

 In a study of college students, we might expect that students are relatively homogeneous with respect to class or year.

-Randomized experiments allow researchers to scientifically measure the impact of an intervention on a particular outcome of interest. (e.g., intervention methods on performance)
+Randomized experiments allow researchers to scientifically measure the impact of an intervention on a particular outcome of interest (e.g., the effect of intervention methods on performance).

-The key to randomized experimental research design is in the random assignment of study subjects:
+The key to a randomized experimental research design is the random assignment of study subjects:

 Randomization has a very specific meaning: